adityarao04/Object-Detection-OpenCV/README.md

 Detecting objects using OpenCV

-this is a part of my 30 day journey to learn Artificial Intelligence by doing practical projects. on my 4th day I made this project.
+this is a part of my 30 day journey to learn Artificial Intelligence by doing practical projects.
+On my 4th day I made this project.

 If you are using any other external webCam, in main.py on line 5: cam = cv2.VideoCapture(0) change the value passed to VideoCapture from 0 to 1 or 2.